Welcome Break: Applegreen ownership

-In August 2018 Applegreen agreed to purchase the majority of Welcome Break for €361.8M.
+In August 2018, petrol services operator Applegreen agreed to purchase the majority of Welcome Break for €361.8M.

+In 2025, Applegreen agreed to sell Petrogas Group to EG On the Move, Welcome Break was not part of the deal and will become the UK arm of Applegreen.
+In the same month, Welcome Break announced a partnership with the Chick-fil-A restaurant chain, opening them in Lisburn and Templepatrick.

 Facilities

 The facilities available at Welcome Break service areas varies at each site, with most sites open 24 hours a day throughout the year.
 Typically, each service area comprises a café or restaurant, a retail outlet, a hotel and a petrol station.
-Some sites have WHSmith, Burger King, an eat-in restaurant, a coffee shop (Starbucks Coffee), and a petrol station (Shell or BP).
+Most sites have WHSmith, a food court comprising popular fast food outlets such as Burger King, KFC and Subway, a Starbucks coffee shop, and a Welcome Break branded petrol station.

 Hotels

 The majority of hotels at Welcome Break service areas are franchises of Days Inn or Ramada; many of these were once branded under Welcome Break's own brand, "Welcome Lodge"; the last of these, at Newport Pagnell and Charnock Richard, were rebranded to Days Inns in May 2009 and also took over operation of three former PURPLE hotels at Cambridge, Peterborough, and Stevenage in July 2009, each three have reopened as Days Inn taking its total to 26.
 In September 2012, Welcome Break opened a Days Inn at the new Cobham Service area on the M25, and 2013 saw a rebrand of Days Hotel London North and Days Inn London Stansted into Ramada hotels.
 In December 2014, Welcome Break purchased Days Hotel Wakefield, and after a full refurbishment it was reopened as Ramada Wakefield in January 2015.